e-mail: bok@dhit.pl

 neodymium magnets

-We provide blue color magnets Nd2Fe14B - our store's offer.
-All "neodymium magnets" on our website are available for immediate purchase (see the list).
-Check out the magnet price list for more details see the magnet price list
+We provide red color magnetic Nd2Fe14B - our proposal.
+All magnesy on our website are in stock for immediate delivery (check the list).
+See the magnet price list for more details check the magnet price list

 Magnets for water searching F300 GOLD